Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6preclass.md

 ### Case-2: Blinking Square

-We've also uploaded a second [videos to Canvas](), titled w6_preclass_video_2.mov, which depicts single blinking square (100μm x1 00μm) containing about approximately 5,000 cells.
+We've also uploaded a [second video to Canvas](https://canvas.stanford.edu/courses/115648/files/folder/Supplementary%20material), titled *w6_preclass_video_2.mov*, which depicts single blinking square (100μm x1 00μm) containing about approximately 5,000 cells.
 Please watch it.

 NOTE: if you have a hard time finding or playing the video upload to Canvas, you can find it in [the original paper](https://www.nature.com/articles/nature08753).
 You can also use the paper as a reference in answering the questions below.